i05nagai/memorandum/language/english_speaking.md

     * from that cause, or of that
     * of or about the thing just mentioned
 * excessive alcohol consumption.
+* excess
+    * an amount that is more than acceptable, expected, or reasonable
+    * insurance
+        * part of the cost of an accident, injury, etc. that you agree to pay yourself when you buy insurance
+        * She has an excess of £200 on her home insurance policy.
+    * extra
+* redundant
+* deductable
+    * an amount of money that you are responsible for paying before your insurance (= protection against loss) will pay you for an expense
+        * Judy’s car insurance policy had a 500 us dollars deductible.
+    * a deductable expense is a cost that you can subtract from the earnings on which you have to pay income tax
+        * Mortgage interest is deductible.
 * come down with a cold
 * stipulate
 * notebook